dgruber/goreact/README.md

 QUESTION: What is the question for which the answer is 42?
 THOUGHT: I need to search in Wikipedia for the question related to the number 42.
 ACTION:  { "command": "wikisearch", "args": "42 number significance" }
-EXECUTING COMMAND: wikisearch 42 number significance
 OBSERVATION:  Nothing interesting found
+ACTION: wikisearch { "command": "wikisearch", "args": "answer 42 question" }
-EXECUTING COMMAND: wikisearch answer 42 question Summarize observation
+Summarize observation
 Summarize observation
 OBSERVATION:  The specific question for which the answer is 42 is never found in the text.
 It is mentioned as the Answer to the Ultimate Question of Life, The Universe, and Everything.
 The text also explains that author Douglas Adams chose the number 42 as a joke, and it is an "ordinary number" with no hidden meaning.